Instructions for AuthorsSee also: Copyright Transfer Form | Permissions Form | Author and Editor Discount | Information for Editors

 An entire book:

 Murillo, J., Vinatzer, B.A., Jackson, R.W., and Arnold, D.L.
 (2015).
 Bacteria-Plant Interactions: Advanced Research and Future Trends (Norfolk, UK: Caister Academic Press). https://dx.doi.org/10.1000/9781908230584

 EndNote or Reference Manager: you can use the style of the journal "Cell" which is similar to ours (include the DOI link for each reference, if available).

 English languageManuscripts must be written in perfect English.
 If English is not your first language please have your manuscript corrected professionally before submission.
 We do not recommend any particular company but many language correction services are available including (in alphabetical order):

 Terms and ConditionsBy submitting a manuscript you are deemed to have granted permission to publish the manuscript.
 You will be required to assign copyright to the publisher.
 You are advised not to use any material that has been published previously.
 If any material, figure or table has been published previously it is your responsibility to obtain permission from the copyright owner (normally the original publisher not the author).
-You are also responsible for the payment of any fee that may be payable to the copyright owner.
+You must also pay any required fee to the copyright owner.

 FAQs for Authors

 No. You will not receive proofs; your chapter will be printed directly from the PDF file you supply so please ensure it is the final, corrected version.

 Do I need to adhere to the Instructions for Authors?

 Yes.
 They contain vital information on style, format, etc.